mario-s/gpx_split_rs/README.md

-Work in progress: a GPX file splitter, written in Rust.
+## GPX file splitter

+This tool can split a route or track of GPX file into smaller chunks.
+It will create new files, where each one has a suffix to the filename like so <NAME>_1.gpx.

-Inspired by my [earlier project](https://github.com/mario-s/gpx_split_py) which uses Python.
+Inspired by my [earlier project](https://github.com/mario-s/gpx_split_py) which uses Python, but this time in Rust.

+### Help
+`gpx_split --help`